RagtimeGal/quartz--encyclopedia-mysenvaria/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement
-about: Suggest an idea or improvement for Quartz
+about: Suggest text or a feature to be added to the encyclopedia.
 title: ""
 labels: enhancement
 assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Is the enhancement for a single page, multiple pages, or the global encyclopedia?**
+Does this request have to do with page(s) that already exist?
+Is it a general feature for the entirety of the encyclopedia?

+**What's the request?**
+What are you requesting?
+Describe the feature or text and why you would like it, how would it improve the encyclopedia!